 The academic year is divided into shorter sessions, with courses offered Monday/Wednesday, Tuesday/Thursday evenings, or Saturdays.
 Hybrid courses and online learning are being incorporated into academic offerings to maximize student convenience and flexibility.
 The combination of hybrid courses and online learning with the Mount’s personalized advisement and adaptable scheduling allows more adults to obtain a bachelor’s degree in the shortest time period.
 Through individualized counseling, students are encouraged to establish a realistic educational plan that suits their long-term goals while fulfilling their family and job responsibilities.

 Adult students may choose the traditional undergraduate program that offers a wider choice of majors and courses, and the opportunity to pursue New York State Teacher Certification as part of their undergraduate degree.

 Traditional Students in Adult Degree Completion courses

 Students enrolled in the traditional program who have earned fewer than 60 credits are not allowed to enroll in 8-week accelerated courses that overlap with the traditional fall or spring semesters.
-Traditional students with 60 or more earned credits and a GPA of 2.75 may enroll in one 8-week accelerated course during the traditional fall or spring semester after they have completed one semester of full-time (12 credits) coursework in the traditional day program, with the permission of their advisor and the chair of the division offering the course.
-Students may seek exceptions to these policies from the vice president for academic affairs, with the approval of their advisor and the chair of the division offering the accelerated course as well as the Director of ADCP..
+Traditional students with 60 or more earned credits and a GPA of 2.75 may enroll in one 8-week accelerated course during the traditional fall or spring semester after they have completed one semester of full-time (12 credits) coursework in the traditional day program.
+Any exceptions require the approval of the Academic Standards Committee.

 Desmond Campus for Adult Enrichment